carmonalab/ProjecTILs/README.md

 Find the installation instructions for the package below, and a vignette detailing its functions at [Tutorial (html)](https://carmonalab.github.io/ProjecTILs/tutorial.html) and [Tutorial (repository)](https://gitlab.unil.ch/carmona/ProjecTILs.demo)

+A Docker image for ProjecTILs is available on [DockerHub](https://hub.docker.com/repository/docker/mandrea1/projectils_demo)

 ### Package Installation

 To install `ProjecTILs` directly from its Git repository, run the following code from within R or RStudio: